Overview of Nervous System Disorders in Children

 Healthcare providers who treat nervous system disorders

-The branch of medicine that gives rehabilitative care for children with nervous system disorders is called physical medicine and rehabilitation.
-Healthcare providers who work with children in the rehabilitation process are called physiatrists.
+Physiatrist.
+Healthcare providers who work with children in the rehab (rehabilitation) process are called physiatrists.